-You’re hosting this holiday season and want to make sure everything goes off without a hitch.
+You’re hosting this holiday season and have decided to go big.
+You want to make sure everything goes off without a hitch.
 Easier said than done, right?
 Whether you’ve hosted before or this is your first time, there always seems to be an internal tug-of-war between wanting to impress and wanting to spend time with your guests.
 After all, getting together is about sharing a moment with the people you love… and also sipping great wine.

 We’ve got good news for you.
 You can pull off a gathering that both the entertainer and the entertained will enjoy.

 Tip #1: How to plan out your dinner party

 Laying out a road map for your get together is the most important step for success.
 At least a week in advance, plan out your menu, choose your wines, make your shopping list, and create a timeline for food prep.
 Here are a few of our favorite tricks to keep things on the rails: